d8v3h31n/peg-multimarkdown-x/README.markdown

 You shouldn't need to use this feature, but if you want to specify exactly how a certain part of your document is processed into LaTeX, it's a neat trick.

+## Processing MultiMarkdown inside HTML ##

+In the original MultiMarkdown, you could use something like `<div markdown=1>` to tell MultiMarkdown to process the text inside the div.
+In peg-multimarkdown, you can use the command-line option `--process-html` to process the text inside all raw HTML.
+For the moment, there is not way to process the text inside only selected HTML elements.

 # Acknowledgments #

 Thanks to John MacFarlane for [peg-markdown].
 Obviously, this derivative work